Wednesday, December 28, 2005

 How do they see their own company?

-Since budget restrains come into play as well, clear priorities must be listed.
+Since budget restrains come into play as well, clear priorities must be listed. - Agree on the concept and integrate it into the corporate communications plan.

 In this stage, it is not only important to decide which collateral should be produced (brochure, newsletter, demo kit) but also the production deadline and the frequency of updates.